-- Assess impact on recruitment of mature students to full and part time programmes from low participation neighbourhoods and no previous experience of HE from 2012 intake. - Assess impact of new progression-provision and family learning on 2013 and 2014 applications to HE (based on one and two year access intake).
+Assess impact on recruitment of mature students to full and part time programmes from low participation neighbourhoods and no previous experience of HE.
+Assess impact of new progression-provision and family learning on applications to HE (based on one and two year access intake).